 QuestionPro makes it very easy to create surveys with different kinds of semantic differential scale questions

-Here are few examples of a semantic differential scale question types:
+Here are a few examples of a semantic differential scale question types:

-Here are few more interesting QuestionPro survey software features you might have missed.
+Here are a few more interesting QuestionPro survey software features you might have missed.